-Serological responses against FHV, FCV and FPV have been demonstrated following basic vaccination.
-Following booster vaccination the high antibody titres against FHV, FCV and FPV on D0 made it difficult to demonstrate the booster effect of vaccination.
+Serological responses against FHV, FCV and FPV have been demonstrated following basic vaccination, except for Chlamydophila felis.
+Following booster vaccination the high antibody titres against FHV, FCV, FPV and Chlamydophila felis on D0 made it difficult to demonstrate the booster effect of vaccination.
 However, average antibody titres remained stable at a high level or increased moderately.